Political Correctness and the Challenge of Defining Terms in the Internet Age

 Don't make those online exceptions the rule for how you see the world.
 You'll be crueler for it.
 Caricatures don't thrive in reality as they do online, we're forced to deal in person with The Other as a Human Being, not an online stereotype.
 Maybe my own offline experiences are exceptional, but I don't think they are.

-Nevertheless, I admit there is a hidden edge to all this politeness, an unspoken disjunction between our tolerant real-world selves and our judging online avatars.
+Nevertheless, I admit there is a hidden edge to all this politeness, an unspoken dissonance between our tolerant real-world selves and our judging online avatars.
 One of the things people love about Donald Trump is that he is politically incorrect, he supposedly says what people are thinking with all the PC bullshit filters policing our speech removed.
 Apparently, that resonates.

 Even so, I'd argue that Donald Trump is a creation, a manifestation, a bubbling up from the dark depths of our collective online ids, the end product of too many years immersed in an online reality that only masquerades as the real thing.
 Can anyone imagine this happening anytime before the Internet Era?
 People can't tell what's what anymore.
 Fear, grievance, ridicule, offense, rudeness, narcissism, and a constant sense of outrage are the rules of the day, but these are all emotions manufactured out of thin air to get clicks.